opendatasoft/ods-documentation/source/publishing_data/01_creating_a_dataset/sourcing_data.rst

 This method consists in connecting the platform to:

-* either a remote server via its URL, to import files stored on this remote server
+* a remote server via its URL, to import files stored on this remote server, or
-* or, a remote data source exposing data records over an API
+* a remote data source exposing data records over an API.

 .. admonition:: Note
    :class: note